 The marking scheme leads to the deduction of one mark for every incorrect response.
 You may have excelled at preparation, but a couple of wrong moves at the exam can cost you thousands of ranks, beware!
 While preparing for the exam in the last 20 days, work on enhancing your speed and accuracy as well.
 Even the bubbling of OMR sheets for that matter, in a hurry, we tend to bubble the wrong circles.
 Practice this by downloading some sample OMR sheets available online.

 Focus on increasing your speed at answering questions, especially the Biology and Chemistry section.
 Biology does not involve any calculations, try to solve this section first and complete within an hour, so you have more time to solve Physics.
-Same with Chemistry, increase your speed by solving more questions every day and practicing more.
-To be accurate at the Physics section precisely, solve more and more questions, avoid the use of calculators completely even while practicing.
+Same with Chemistry, increase your speed by solving more questions every day and practising more.
+To be accurate at the Physics section precisely, solve more and more questions, avoid the use of calculators completely even while practising.
 Solve minor calculations in your head.

 Exams are here, so are the stress levels, at the peak!
 Ensure to stay calm and have a relaxed mind while preparing for exams.
 Let not panic hover over the best of you.
 Candidates are suggested to avoid over-thinking about the exam day, rather focus on their preparation and well-being.
 Take short breaks, meditate, do some form of physical activity, and keep your stress levels under control.
 The stability of mental health is equally important.
 Sound sleep and a well-balanced diet is a must.
 It can propel your NEET preparations in the last 20 days.
 Good luck!